AdobeDocs/learning-manager.en/help/migrated/learners/frequently-asked-questions-for-learners.md

 Yes, Learning Manager can be accessed using an iPad.
 You can download the app from app store or from Google Play.

 Only learner role features can be accessed using an iPad or any Android tablet.
 You can also consume courses offline and sync up with the app when you are back online.
-For more information, refer&nbsp; [iPad and Android app users](feature-summary/ipad-android-tablet-users.md)&nbsp;feature
+For more information, refer  [iPad and Android app users](feature-summary/ipad-android-tablet-users.md) feature

 +++

 +++Unable to log in to Learning Manager.
 What to do?

 If you have Adobe Id, you can log in to Learning Manager.
-Follow the instructions at&nbsp; [user login](feature-summary/user-login.md)&nbsp;feature for more information on how to log in to the application.
+Follow the instructions at  [user login](feature-summary/user-login.md) feature for more information on how to log in to the application.
 If the problem persists, contact our support team.

 +++

 +++How to achieve a skill level?

 You acquire credits whenever you acquire a new skill level.
 Credits are associated to skill levels.
-For more information on skills and levels refer to&nbsp; [skills and levels](feature-summary/skills-levels.md)&nbsp;feature.
+For more information on skills and levels refer to  [skills and levels](feature-summary/skills-levels.md) feature.

 +++

 +++Where can I see history/reports of all my learnings?

 You can view the history of all learnings in the home page.
-Click&nbsp;Learning&nbsp;tab and on each of the Courses, Programs and Certifications tabs you can choose&nbsp;Completed&nbsp;to view the list of all completed learnings.&nbsp;
+Click Learning tab and on each of the Courses, Programs and Certifications tabs you can choose Completed to view the list of all completed learnings.

 +++